The next evolution

 For Bruna, the lizards were a missing link.

 Children’s and young people's cancers often begin in cells that are rapidly diversifying to build all the various parts of a complicated human body.
-To do that, they need the lizard-like ability to switch identity before changing their genetic code.
+To do that, they need the lizard-like ability to start directing their evolution without changing their genetic code.

-So, unlike the lung cancers tracked by TRACERx, cancers in children and young don’t necessarily need a diverse ecosystem to resist treatment.
-Instead, they can rely on cells that rapidly change their appearance (their phenotype) to help them hide in their surroundings.
-At times, like ecDNA, those cells can even play dead.
+So, unlike the lung cancers tracked by TRACERx, cancers in children and young people don’t necessarily need a diverse ecosystem to resist treatment.
+Instead, they can rely on cells that rapidly change their appearance (their phenotype) to help them adapt to their surroundings.
+At times, like cells with ecDNA, those cells can even play dead.

 Now they've identified that behaviour, Bruna's team are working out ways to stop it.
-They're using tiny, purpose-built recorders to monitor how children's and young people's cancer cells adapt, so they can spot any signs they're shape-shifting and personalise treatment to stop them coming back.
+They're using tiny, purpose-built recorders to monitor how children's and young people's cancer cells adapt, so they can spot any signs of shape-shifting and choose specific treatments to stop them coming back.

 "Oncology research has long focused on what changes in the genome," Bruna explained on Cancer News last year.
 "We are now realising that the answers to relapse may lie in what does not."

-Credit: Lisa Kelly/Feng Lab at the University of Edinburgh
+Immune cells interacting with skin in a lab model.
+Credit: Isabel Ribiero Bravo/Feng Lab at the University of Edinburgh

-Credit: Lisa Kelly/Feng Lab at the University of Edinburgh
+Immune cells interacting with skin in a lab model.
+Credit: Isabel Ribiero Bravo/Feng Lab at the University of Edinburgh

 When you trace life back to Luca, you can’t help but notice its contradictions.
 Evolution exposed us to cancer, but it also gave us the brains and ingenuity to stop it.

 It hasn’t left us to work on the problem alone, either.
-For as long as cancer has existed, there's been pressure on all animals to prevent it.
-If they didn’t have special ways of stopping cancer, some would live much shorter lives, and huge ones like elephants and whales might not be able to exist at all.
+For as long as cancer has existed, there's been pressure on animals to prevent it.
+If evolution hadn't led to special ways of stopping cancer, some animals would live much shorter lives, and huge ones like elephants and whales might not be able to exist at all.

 To put that in research terms, it’s like evolution has spent millions of years running a global cancer prevention trial.
 Now, finally, we have the tools to read the results.

-The big one is that different animals have uncovered different cancer-stopping strategies, which gives humans lots of potential angles to explore.
+The big realisation is that different animals have uncovered different cancer-preventing strategies.
+Each one is a potential angle for humans to explore.

-At the other end of the size scale, naked mole-rats, which can live 10 times longer than other tiny animals, seem to squash potential cancer cells by pressuring them from outside.
-And some bats, which have to cope with the extra strain of propelling themselves through the air, have developed special ways of repairing DNA damage.
+At the other end of the size scale, long-lived naked mole-rats seem almost entirely immune to cancer, possibly because they can squash potential cancer cells by pressuring them from outside.
+And some bats, which have to cope with the extra strain of propelling themselves through the air, have developed remarkable ways of reversing ageing and repairing DNA damage.

-None of this means scientists will be turning elephant cells into cancer treatments anytime soon.
-There's also more work to do (from isolating cells with microscopic lasers to counting the rings in whales' earwax) to confirm exactly which adaptations are the most important.
-What we do know is that these animals are onto something.
-As soon as they're sure of the most suitable strategies, researchers can get to work applying them to treating and preventing cancer in humans.
+None of this means scientists will be turning animal cells into cancer treatments anytime soon.
+Evolution has made us different, and there's still more work to do (from isolating cells with microscopic lasers to counting the rings in whales' earwax) to confirm exactly which adaptations are the most important.
+What we can say today is that there are more effective ways to stop cancer out there.
+Studying animals could help researchers bring them to people sooner.

 Then again, not everyone needs extra support.

 We’ve all heard stories of people who, despite a lifetime of smoking, drinking and facing exposures that should increase their risk of cancer, somehow manage to avoid the disease.
-There’s no way of knowing who those people will be beforehand, but their health isn't just down to luck.
-Evolution seems to have given a small but extraordinary group of humans a natural immunity to cancer.
+There’s no way of knowing who those people will be beforehand, but luck isn't the only explanation.
+A small but extraordinary group of humans seem to have a natural resistance to cancer.